sap1ens/sap1ens-blog/source/_posts/2014-05-27-selenium-webdriver-as-a-deadly-weapon.markdown

     }
 }
 ```
-It takes URL to download, path where it should save the file, set of cookies and optional user agent.
+It takes URL to download, path where it should save the file, set of cookies and optional user agent header.
 Of course you can pass and add more headers if you need.

-It's very easy to get current cookies:
+And it's very easy to get current cookies:
 ``` scala
 driver.manage().getCookies.toSet
 ```